 - Snack and maybe lunch

-- Life jacket should be provided by all rental place and you should wear it at all times (at minimum have it with you)
+- Life jackets should be provided by all rental places and you should wear it at all times (at minimum have it with you)

 - Waterproof bag for your valuables and belongings.
-Some center let you leave your bag there but usually security is minimal so you should only leave a change of clothes etc
+Some centers let you leave your bag there but usually, security is minimal so you should only leave a change of clothes etc

 If you just want some relaxing time, head over to my top 5 beaches in Sai Kung and how to get there!